Thailand Marriage Visa Guide

 Step 1.
 Start with a 90-day Non-Immigrant O

 Step 3.
-Season your funds before extension
+Season Your Funds

-- 400,000 THB deposited at least 2 months before applying.
+- For a first extension, funds must be deposited at least 2 months before applying.

 Step 4.
-Apply for the 1-year extension
+Apply for the 1-Year Extension

 Apply at your local immigration office before your current permitted stay expires.
+Many offices allow applications up to 30 days before your current permission to stay expires.

 Step 5.
-Under consideration period
+Under Consideration Period

 After approval: keep your status active